anamargaridarl/MIEIC_LPOO/docs/README.md

 it with a method inside the Menu class.
 Since its purpose its only to provide more readability into the code, there's no need for it to be decoupled into a different class.

+### Duplicate Code
+#### Problem
+Some of the Action Events are very similar to each other, being that they only change some very little details (due to being related) to movements in different directions.
+It is a clear example of code that very much similar.

+#### Solution
+It would be wise to group these classes into an upper abstract class, where some of the logic would be implemented, in order to prevent any issues, specially when change is needed, since it would be necessary to implement said changes in every single class.

+### Switch Statements
+#### Problem
+In the class MonsterModel, when the information is changed regarding their movement, there's a big switch with a lot of logic implemented, which also has a lot of **duplicate code**.

+This is of course a problem, since a slight change, implied changing all different cases, as well as the addition of a new case, would also mean having to interfere with already written and tested code.

+#### Solution
+It would be better to parametrize every request under a **command** pattern, where all information would derive from the same abstract class, since most code is pratically, the same, besides a few of the method calls.

+### Middle Man
+#### Problem
+The class MovableElement only purpose is to couple a model with its name, which is undoubtedly unnecessary, since its only purpose is to call methods of other classes.

+### Solution
+Since its necessity is so low, the class itself should cease existing, as there is no need to couple things even further, which can only produce further bugs down the line, with the increase of features.

 ## Testing Results